The realization problem for non-integer Seifert fibered surgeries

-Suppose now that $L'$ is a $(n-\frac{1}{2})$-changemaker lattice isomorphic to the intersection form of a plumbing $\Delta$ with $e=2$ and that the vertex set is of Type~I or Type~II.
-By Lemma~\ref{lem:structure}, we may assume that the the vertices are the standard basis elements $\nu_1, \dots, \nu_t$ of $L$.
-We will call the vertex $\nu_1=-e_1+f_0+f_1$ the {\em marked vertex} of $\Delta$.
-For each changemaker lattice isomorphic to the intersection form of a plumbing graph $\Gamma$, we will produce a corresponding half-integer changemaker lattice isomorphic to the intersection form of a plumbing graph $\Delta$ such that $\Gamma$ is obtained by modifying $\Delta$ near its marked vertex.
-In the Type~I and Type~II case this is an easy consequence of Lemma~\ref{lem:structure}. \begin{lemma} Let $L$ be a $p/q$-changemaker lattice, where $\frac{p}{q}=n-\frac{r}{q}$ with $1\leq r<q$.
+For each changemaker lattice isomorphic to the intersection form of a plumbing graph $\Gamma$ with $e=2$, we will produce a plumbing graph $\Delta$ whose intersection form is isomorphic to a half-integer changemaker lattice with vertices mapping to gapless standard basis elements such that $\Gamma$ is obtained by modifying $\Delta$ near its marked vertex.
+We will then use this $\Delta$ to construct a knot in $S^3$ which surgers to give the Seifert fibered space corresponding to $\Gamma$.

+First we show how to obtain an appropriate $\Delta$.
+In the Type~I and Type~II case this is an easy consequence of Lemma~\ref{lem:structure}.
+Recall that the stable coefficients of a changemaker lattice are defined in Definition~\ref{def:CMlattice}.

+\begin{lemma} Let $L$ be a $p/q$-changemaker lattice, where $\frac{p}{q}=n-\frac{r}{q}$ with $1\leq r<q$.
 Suppose that $L$ isomorphic to the intersection form of a plumbing $\Gamma$ with $e=2$ and the vertex set is of Type~I or Type~II.
 Then the $(n-\frac{1}{2})$-changemaker lattice $L'$ with the same stable coefficients as $L$ is isomorphic to the intersection form of a plumbing $\Delta$, where the vertex set is of Type~I or Type~II.
 Moreover $\Gamma$ is obtained by replacing the marked vertex of $\Delta$ by a chain of vertices of weights $\norm{\nu_1}, \norm{\mu_1},\dots, \norm{\mu_m}$.
 See Figure~\ref{fig:type_I/II_mod}. \end{lemma}

 \begin{proof} Let $\nu_1, \dots, \nu_t, \mu_1, \dots, \mu_m$ be the standard basis elements of $L$.
 By Lemma~\ref{lem:structure} we can assume that these are the vertices of $\Gamma$ and by the Type~I or Type~II assumption none of $\nu_2, \dots, \nu_t$ are tight.
 Thus the standard basis for $L'$ is